noahehall/theBookOfNoah/0current/architectural thinking/microservice_patterns.md

 #### decoupling patterns

-- decoupled services: the degree of decoupling has significant implicatins on archtecture, performance and scalability
+- decoupled services: the degree of decoupling has significant implicatins on architecture, performance and scalability
 - direct service calls: either sync/async
 - producer/consumer: a single producer orchastrates the invocation of multiple consumers, and handles the responses
-- pipeline architectures: a form of producer/consumer, however the producer doesnt expect a response from the consumer, but passes accepts input from the previous stage, does its thing, and passes its output as input to the next stage
+- pipeline architectures: a form of producer/consumer, however the producer doesnt expect a response from the consumer, but accepts input from the previous stage, does its thing, and passes its output as input to the next stage

 #### domain based decomposition

 - functional pipelines in a system; create services that fulfill the needs of a particular domain
 - largely based on domain-driven design patterns, as that methodology lends itself to decomposing services by domains
 - product domain
 - inventory domain
 - etc etc, really scoped to a particular application/biz/tech context